 Since the Industrial Revolution forever changed humanity’s relationship with the natural world, we’ve been steadily harming the planet with our economic activity.
 From spewing toxins into the air to polluting bays, oceans, and rivers, we’ve managed to do all sorts of harm in the last two centuries.
 Luckily, recent decades have brought a tidal wave of awareness regarding our responsibility to protect the environment.
 Governments, community organizations, and ardent individuals have worked to clean up polluted or compromised natural landscapes.
 These efforts have made considerable progress, but there is still much work to do as pollution continues to threaten countless ecosystems.
 Here are some of the types of environmental cleanup projects taking place around the world today.

 Lots of environmental cleanup projects center on the simple need to remove man-made debris and waste from places where it doesn’t belong.
 Contaminated soil containing volatile organic compounds or other toxic elements needs to be physically removed with heavy machinery and then hauled away.
 When these toxins are found in the sludge or substrate of waterways, extensive dredging is required.
+It would be helpful to hire dredging services for this purpose because they have the necessary experience to do things in the right way.
 Once the contaminated soil is dredged up and contained in a spot where it can no longer do harm, scientists can treat the soil until it is once again safe and healthy.

 Contaminated soil must be cleaned, or “remediated” in scientific parlance, to keep it from doing harm to the natural environment.
 There are a number of ways to clean contaminated soil.
 One popular method is called “nanoremediation,” in which nanomaterials are injected into the soil to immobilize or absorb arsenic, lead, and other toxic metals.
 Thermal desorption, which involves the separation of toxins from the rest of the soil, is another popular stategy.